mohofar/PedVision/Readme.md

 4. [License](#license)

 ## Installation
 You can use reqirement.txt libraries using `pip install -r requirements.txt`.
-However for torch libraries, we used Pytorch version `2.0.0+cu118` and Torchvision version `0.15.1+cu118`.
+However, for torch libraries, we used Pytorch version `2.0.0+cu118` and Torchvision version `0.15.1+cu118`.
 It is recommended to use these versions for full compatibility.

 ## Usage
 For testing the trained PedVision pipeline, please  use...